acampergue-camptocamp/blog-article-cicd/README.md

 ## Improve Java builds with build caches

-# What could be imroved
+# What could be improved

 Test environments dynamically created for each test, each branch, each feature, each bug fix